bobbylite/DotNetCoreDependencyInjection/README.md

 ```

 #### Registering the notification handler to the notification event
 In the application dependecy injection module we can register the notification handler to be explicitly associated with our newly created notification.
+Registering with AddTransient<interface, class>() will instantiate a new instance everytime it is resolved.
 ```csharp
 using DependencyInjectionApp.Services;
 using Microsoft.Extensions.DependencyInjection;